datasaur/mysql-postgresql-converter/README.md

 Lanyrd's MySQL to PostgreSQL conversion script.
 Use with care.

-This script was designed for Lanyrd's specific database and column requirements, and made a bit more generic here.
+This script was designed for Lanyrd's specific database and column requirements, and made a bit more generic in this fork.

-Places indexes on all foreign keys
+Places indexes on all foreign keys.
+Some binary / blob data throws UTF-8 conversion errors on import (TODO).

 How to use
 ----------